-Then, in 2005 I was offered a Professorship in one of the world’s most prestigious departments of Social Anthropology – at Manchester University.
-I remained there, and learned an enormous amount from my brilliant colleagues, until 2012, when I was awarded an Anniversary Professorship at the University of York, where I joined the Department of Sociology – the top sociology department in the last two of the UK’s Research Excellence Framework competitions.
-That interstice between social anthropology and sociology is one of my favourite intellectual places, and York also has some top heritage researchers in other departments .
-I still retain a fractional appointment at York, primarily to work on the AHRC Heritage Futures Project that is held there.
+Then, in 2005 I was offered a Professorship in Social Anthropology at Manchester University.
+I remained there, and learned an enormous amount from my brilliant colleagues, until 2012, when I was appointed to an Anniversary Professorship at the University of York, which I still hold, where I joined the Department of Sociology – the top Sociology department in the last two of the UK’s Research Excellence Framework competitions.
+That interstice between Social Anthropology and Sociology is one of my favourite intellectual places.
+On leaving, to take up an Alexander von Humboldt Professorship at the Humboldt-Universität zu Berlin, I was appointed to an Honorary Professorship at York.

-Sharon Macdonald and Helen Rees Leahy (eds) 2015 International Handbooks of Museum Studies, 4 volumes (new paperback editions).
+Sharon Macdonald and Helen Rees Leahy (managing eds.)
+(2020).
+International Handbooks of Museum Studies, 4 volumes (new paperback editions).
 New York: Wiley-Blackwell.

 Sharon Macdonald 2013 Memorylands.
 Heritage and Identity in Europe Today, London: Routledge.
 Excerpts from Memorylands: Feeling the Past; Selling the Past.